vikingeducation/project_todo_twilio/README.md

 ...
 ```

-I've enjoyed using this app emmensely -- especially as I accomplished large-point-value tasks and my completion date drew nearer and nearer.
+I've enjoyed using this app immensely -- especially as I accomplished large-point-value tasks and my completion date drew nearer and nearer.
 Connect with me if you'd like to know more.